joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 React has had some significant updates since it first launched.
 One of the major ways it changed was how to set up and change state.

-The old method was with class components.
+The old method was with [class components](https://reactjs.org/docs/react-component.html).
+You will find that the React documentation has examples of both styles and if you Google, you may also find one or the other syntax in places like Stack Overflow.
+For class, you should only use hooks.

 The new method is called **React hooks**.
-To use hooks, you must import the function `useState` from react.
+To use hooks, you must import the function `useState` from React.

 ```js
 // App.js